Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Monte Carlo Simulation

-The nonparametric predictors would reduce the estimation bias due to their flexibility while increasing the estimation variance due to their complexity.
-It is not transparent ex-ante which predictor performs better -- the parsimonious parametric ones or the flexible nonparametric ones.
+The semiparametric predictors would reduce the estimation bias due to their flexibility while increasing the estimation variance due to their complexity.
+It is not transparent \emph{ex ante} whether the parsimonious parametric predictors or the flexible semiparametric ones would perform better.
 Therefore, it is worthwhile to implement the Monte Carlo experiments and assess which predictor produces more accurate forecasts under which circumstances.